Catrobat/Catroweb/doc/current/authentication.md

 ## Troubleshooting
 >

-Given The check token problem "`<problem>`"
+Given the check token problem "`<problem>`"

-When Such a Request is invoked
+When such a Request is invoked

-Then The returned json object will be:
+Then the returned json object will be:
 ```json
 {
   "statusCode": "<errorcode>",